 by Emily Goebel, MD FRCPC

-A cortical inclusion cyst is a non-cancerous change that is commonly seen when the ovary of a reproductive-age woman is examined under the microscope.
+A cortical inclusion cyst is a non-cancerous change that is commonly seen when the ovary of a reproductive-age woman is examined under a microscope.
 It is a small hole that forms from a break in the tissue on the surface of the ovary.
 Pathologists use the word cyst to describe any abnormal open space in a tissue sample.

-The break in the surface of the ovary develops when the ovum (egg) is released during ovulation.
+A break in the surface of the ovary develops when the ovum (egg) is released during ovulation.
 If the break does not repair fully, a cortical inclusion cyst is left behind.
 There can be a single cyst or multiple cysts within the ovary.